by Chris Woodford. Last updated: August 27, 2017.

 - The tungsten trioxide is heated in a furnace with hydrogen.
 The hydrogen reduces the oxide (removes its oxygen atoms) leaving pure tungsten metal, which can then be worked and shaped (pressed, hammered, or pulled) into bars, wires, or whatever form is needed.

 Most of the world's tungsten comes from China, though other countries have become increasingly significant suppliers since 2010.
 Other important producers of tungsten ore include Canada (whose estimated reserves have been revised upward in the last few years), Russia, the United States, and Bolivia.
 Canada, once a leading producer, suspended operations in 2015.
-Between 2010 and 2013, the United States imported roughly 44 percent of its tungsten from China, 8 percent from Bolivia, 5 percent from Germany, and 38 percent from the rest of the world; between 2012 and 2015, the breakdown of imports shifted to 37 percent from China, 10 percent from Canada, 9 percent from Bolivia, 7 percent from Germany, and 33 percent from the rest of the world.
+Between 2010 and 2013, the United States imported roughly 45 percent of its tungsten from China, 8 percent from Bolivia, 5 percent from Germany, and 38 percent from the rest of the world; between 2012 and 2015, the breakdown of imports shifted to 37 percent from China, 10 percent from Canada, 9 percent from Bolivia, 8 percent from Germany, and 36 percent from the rest of the world.

 What is tungsten like?